-EVACUATION REQUIREMENTS (ALBERTA / SASKATCHEWAN / MANITOBA)1
+EVACUATION REQUIREMENTS (ALBERTA / SASKATCHEWAN / MANITOBA) 1

-H 2 S CONCENTRATIONS IN UNEVACUATED AREAS REQUIREMENT 1 ppm - 10 ppm (3-minute average) Individuals who requested notification so that they can voluntarily evacuate before any exposure to H_2S must be notified.
+H 2 S CONCENTRATIONS IN UNEVACUATED AREAS REQUIREMENT 1 ppm - 10 ppm (3-minute average) Individuals who requested notification so that they can voluntarily evacuate before any exposure to H 2 S must be notified.
 Above 10 ppm (3-minute average) Local conditions must be assessed and all persons must be advised to evacuate or shelter.

-If monitored levels over the 3-minute interval are declining (i.e. three readings show a decline from 15 ppm to 10 ppm to 8 ppm over 3 minutes), evacuation may not be necessary even though the average of the 3 minute interval would be 11 ppm.
+^{} If monitored levels over the 3-minute interval are declining (i.e. three readings show a decline from 15 ppm to 10 ppm to 8 ppm over 3 minutes), evacuation may not be necessary even though the average of the 3 minute interval would be 11 ppm.
 Licensees should use proper judgement in determining if evacuation is required.

-SO2 CONCENTRATIONS IN UNEVACUATED AREAS REQUIREMENT 5 ppm (15-minute average) 1 ppm (3-hour average) 0.3 ppm (24-hour average) Immediate evacuation of the area must take place.
+SO 2 CONCENTRATIONS IN UNEVACUATED AREAS REQUIREMENT 5 ppm (15-minute average) 1 ppm (3-hour average) Immediate evacuation of the area must take place.
+0.3 ppm (24-hour average) ininieulate evacuation of the area must take place.